OxfordHCC/retconnect/README.md

 Closely related to RETCONnect are [Software Bill of Materials](https://www.cisa.gov/sbom) which is an initiative led by the US Government's [Cybersecurity & Infrastructure Security Agency (CISA)](https://cisa.gov) to get manufacturers to provide a list of all the components of a software product, including the names of the suppliers and versions of the components.
 The intended purpose of SBOMs is to track the software components used in a product, for the purpose of identifying potential security risks.

-SBOMs have been proposed as a way to:
+SBOMs have been proposed to support many different aspects of software quality and cybersecurity–for example:

 - Risk management: SBOMs can be used to identify and assess the risks associated with using open source software.
 This can help organizations to mitigate the risks of supply chain attacks, intellectual property theft, and compliance violations.
 - Compliance: SBOMs can be used to comply with regulations such as the Cybersecurity and Infrastructure Security Agency (CISA)'s Software Supply Chain Risk Management (SCRM) requirements.
 - Security: SBOMs can be used to improve the security of software by identifying known vulnerabilities and providing information on how to patch them.